 Read something with an element of nostalgia

-The "warm fuzzies" tends to accompany feelings of nostalgia, so I thought that'd be just what I needed to help combat the depression.
-Although I don't normally read mysteries, when I heard about a new novel that was purportedly was a Scooby Doo spinoff, except reimagined with adults, I couldn't resist.
+The "warm fuzzies" tend to accompany feelings of nostalgia, so I thought that'd be just what I needed to help combat the depression.
+Although I don't normally read mysteries, when I heard about a new novel that was a Scooby Doo spinoff, except reimagined with adults, I couldn't resist.
 So I read Meddling Kids by Edgar Cantero.
-It wasn't the best thing I've ever read, but there were some delightful parts that made me reminisce about all those old Scooby cartoons I watched as a kid, which was nice.
+There were definitely some delightful parts that made me reminisce about all those old Scooby cartoons I watched as a kid.

 Read a comic

-I really like comics for reading slumps of any kind because they're engaging, fast-paced, and short.
-So you get a quick hit of an addictive story that has a good sense of adventure.
+I really like comics for reading slumps because they're engaging, fast-paced, and short.
+So from the beginning, you get a quick hit of an addictive story that has a good sense of adventure.
 And since you can read them pretty quickly, you get the dopamine boost of feeling accomplished for having read a book lightning fast.
-I read the second volume in the Bitch Planet series because it's AMAZING.
+I chose to read the second volume in the Bitch Planet series because it's AMAZING.

 Re-read an old favorite